jkent/frogfs/README.md

 Two interfaces are available: the [bare API](#bare-api) or when using IDF there is the [VFS interface](#vfs-interface) which builds on top of the bare API.
-You should use the VFS interface in IDF projects, as it uses the portable and familiar `stdio` C functions with it.
-There is nothing preventing you from using both at the same time, however.
+You should use the VFS interface in IDF projects, as it uses the portable and familiar `posix` and `stdio` C functions with it.
+There is nothing preventing you from mix and matching both at the same time, however.

 ### Shared initialization